arcology-network/binary-releases/README.md

 ## 1. Introduction

-The benchmarking suite is a package containing ready-developed python scripts to connect to a node cluster, send in simple and complex transactions and observer execution result and key performance information.
+The benchmark suite is a package containing ready-developed python scripts to connect to a node cluster, send in simple and complex transactions and observer execution result and key performance information.
 It is easily enough for users with basic knowledge of python and some understanding in blockchain.
 The suite has some interactive examples to help to get familiar with the suite and a couple of batch examples for real performance benchmarking.

 The followings are necessary for benchmarking:

 - A network with **at least one active node cluster** running to interact with the suite
-- A copy of benchmarking suite in a docker image
+- A copy of benchmark suite in a docker image
-- A network connection between the benchmarking suite and the node cluster
+- A network connection between the benchmark suite and the node cluster

 ## 2. What's included in the Suite